You use rule-based forms to collect information from the responders of the form and, based on their input, display different fields of the form.

 - In the next input field, enter the condition that the field must meet.

-EXAMPLE: If you want to create a rule for all users whose country is the USA, in the first dropdown box select Country, in the second dropdown box select is, in the input field, enter USA.
+EXAMPLE: If you want to create a rule for all users whose country is the USA, in the first dropdown box select Country, in the second dropdown box select is, and in the input field, enter USA.

 To add more conditions, click the plus icon.